wujoi/Jujutsu-High/README.md

 # Jujutsu-High
-A RESTful web platform using React, Redux, Express, and Bootstrap.
+A RESTful web platform to manage students and campuses using React, Redux, Express, and Bootstrap.

 <img src="https://user-images.githubusercontent.com/19861773/229241469-1fbb5070-6963-440c-add9-1730a30a258b.png" width="60%">

+## Deploy this project:

+  (1) Clone the repo

+  (2) npm install

+  (3) npm run start

+## Project features:

 View all campuses: